Skip to the Main Content

 I’ll have to ponder this question before writing a real answer.
 In the meantime, let me just say some random stuff.
 For example, what’s the difference between functors

-for a manifold M and Lie group G, and smooth functors
+for a manifold MM and Lie group GG, and smooth functors

-A smooth functor of this type is precisely a smooth connection on the trivial principal G-bundle over M - this result is proved here:
+A smooth functor of this type is precisely a smooth connection on the trivial principal GG-bundle over MM - this result is proved here:

 in the section “Connections on smooth spaces”.
 (Section numbers may change, so I won’t give those.)